ayaryabi/xarvis/brain/payment2o.md

    - User creates account with email/password or social login
    - Clerk generates unique user ID
    - Clerk sends webhook to your app (`/api/webhooks/clerk`)
-   - Your webhook handler creates a record in your database (users table)
+   - Your webhook handler creates records in your database:
+     - `users` table entry
+     - `organizations` table entry (user gets their own org)
+     - `organization_subscriptions` table entry with `status: 'incomplete'` (trial not yet active)
-   - User is now authenticated
+   - User is now authenticated but doesn't have trial access yet.

 3. **Redirect After Signup**
-   - After successful signup, user is redirected back to pricing page
+   - After successful signup, user is redirected back to pricing page or directly to checkout.
    - The URL might contain a parameter like `?signup=success`

 ## 2. Checkout Process